Pomona/Pomona/documentation/configuration/rules.md

 Type options are defined through the `ITypeMappingConfigurator<T>` interface.

+Rules specified using `ITypeMappingConfigurator<T>` can either be chained, or split up in multiple declarations.

 ## Ignoring properties

 A property can be ignored and hidden from the exposed resource by using the `Exclude` method.